Table of Contents

 @SuppressWarnings() annotation in order to disable them:

 enum-match-non-exhaustive - Match statement on enum is missing entry for enum element.

 typedef-arg-use - Argument has been defined in a typedef but omitted from the right hand side declaration.

 generic-cast - Attempted object cast to generic type.

-redefine-import - Defined class name redefines existing imported class name (including auto imported).
+redefine-import - Defined class name or variable overrides existing imported class name (including auto imported).